Mixing Business with Pleasure

 My departure in the afternoon was uneventful and on the opposite runway.
 It was only a 20 minute flight to Llanbedr (compared to a 2h30 drive) but quite demanding.
 There was a lot of turbulence below the clouds which kicked off the autopilot.
 I decided I would rather fly VFR below the cloud at 1200 feet than go IMC, and deliberately routed just offshore rather than direct.

 Llanbedr was also having a quiet day, and there was no delay on arrival.
 The airfield sits in a flat area of lowland at the foothills of Snowdon, seemingly attracting a different weather climate.
 Although it was raining at times, I had a very clear view and could easily join downwind for 15.
 All the runways here are huge.
-No wonder it’s trying to become the UK’s first spaceport.
+No wonder it’s trying to become a spaceport.

 The 5 min video of the flight below shows mainly the VFR approach into Llanbedr, with most of the flight 8x speeded up.
 Don’t believe what it says for speed or altitude much of the time.
 The persistent terrain audio warnings (Pull Up!) from the portable navigator are because the airport isn’t in our outdated database and it thinks I’m about to land in a field.